Geometric Intersections & Overlays in Python: Precision Spatial Pipelines

 - Use chunked processing or Dask for datasets exceeding RAM capacity.

-- Leverage DuckDB's native spatial functions for SQL-native overlay execution.
+- Leverage DuckDB's native spatial functions for SQL-native overlay execution on large datasets.

-- Avoid repeated geometry serialization/deserialization in Python loops; keep operations vectorized.
+- Avoid repeated geometry serialization in Python loops; keep operations vectorized.

 # 7. End-to-end pipeline with attribute reconciliation & export